-There are two Priority Registration periods for current students: one in March/April (for the fall semester) and in October/November (for the spring semester).
+There are two advising periods for current students: one in March/April (for the fall semester) and in October/ November (for the spring semester).
 Exact dates are listed in the Academic Calendar posted on the college's website.

-Students are encouraged to meet with their advisor and pre-register for courses during Priority Registration.
+Students are encouraged to meet with their advisor and preregister for courses when Priority Registration opens.
 HCC provides academic advising to all students.
 Students can look up their advisor's name and contact information online at www.hcc.edu.
 Select the link labeled "MY HCC" then click on "My Online Services."
 Or visit the Welcome Center (FR 221).
-Students not assigned an advisor can meet with an Educational Planner in the Advising Center (FR 271).
+Students not assigned an advisor can meet with an Academic Advisor in the Advising Center (FR 273).